-The origins of Chinatown go back to the year 1910, which makes the Amsterdam Chinatown the oldest Chinatown in Europe.
+The origins of Amsterdam Chinatown go back to the year 1910, which makes the Amsterdam Chinatown the oldest Chinatown of Europe.

 The first Chinese arrived in The Netherlands around 1900.
 They worked as sailors, stokers in particular, on large Dutch steamships.
 Most of them came from poor areas, such as the South Chinese province of Quangdong, hit hard by war and famine.

 The Dutch got to know them better when the Chinese men who were too old or weak to work on the ships, started selling peanut cookies in the streets around the Binnen Bantammerstraat.

 In 1928, the first Chinese restaurant ‘Kong Hing’ in the Binnen Bantammerstraat was opened.
 It was huge success.
 Even the American singer and dancer Josephine Baker visited the restaurant several times.
 There are photos of her in front of the restaurant.

 During the crisis years, many Chinese lost their jobs on the ships.
 The Dutch government deported many Chinese back to China.
 But many started their own business as well: restaurants, laundry companies and textile businesses and some married a Dutch woman.